 Harbourfront Centre with Amanda McCavour

 This piece, commissioned for Harbourfront Centre’s main entrance foyer, will be conceived as both drawing and sculpture.
 Hundreds of units will be hung from single points creating a tactile setting filled with line, colour and movement that activates this passageway and gathering place.
-McCavour will experiment with a variety of materials from cut acrylic to formed wire.
-The accumulation of multiple units ranging in size will create a large expansive canopy to envelop the viewer.
+The accumulation of multiple units of formed wire, ranging in size will create a large expansive canopy to envelop the viewer.
 These units will cast filtered light to create an environment of moving light and shadow.
-Through the repetition of these circular motifs, the cumulative presence will be both delicate and substantial.
+Through the repetition of flora imagery and circular motifs, the cumulative presence will be both delicate and substantial.

 The Bentway with Esmaa Mohamoud

 Through the illogical use of basketball motifs, Toronto artist Esmaa Mohamoud transforms The Bentway into a surreal basketball court.
 Double Dribble is comprised of basketball nets of varying diameters and court lines running dysfunctionally throughout The Bentway site.
 Nets are installed at heights impossible for a human to reach, as well as low enough for a toddler.
 The project points to the creativity and resilience born of what happens when the rules of the game don’t validate our experience — when, instead, we make our own rules.